 Dinner in a restaurant = 8,500 CLP

-Major credit cards are widely accepted by large shops, hotels and restaurants in Chile.
-However, they may not be accepted by smaller vendors such as small family restaurants, market stalls or in remote towns and rural areas.
-Make sure you carry enough cash for purchases, since credit cards aren't always an option everywhere in Chile.
+Major credit cards are widely accepted in Chile’s large cities and towns but may not be accepted by smaller vendors such as family restaurants and markets stalls in small towns and rural areas.
+Make sure to carry enough cash when visiting these parts in case credit cards are not an option.

 ATMs are found widely throughout Chile, so withdrawing cash shouldn't be problematic in most areas.
 Some smaller villages and rural areas may not have ATM access, so prepare for this before venturing too far from a city or major town.